From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 - Zombie: Process alive but unresponsive

 Each classification appears as a colored dot on task cards in the Kanban board: green, yellow, orange, red, gray.
-At a glance, you know which agents are humming along and which ones need attention.
+At a glance, you know which agents are humming along and which need attention.

 Natural Language Interfaces: From Terminal to Anywhere

 Dashboards are great when you're at your desk.
 But teams live in Slack, Discord, and Telegram now.

 Gluon's chat bots bring the full orchestrator to natural language.
 Telegram and Discord bots speak English (or whatever language you prefer).
 Behind them: Claude reasoning plus 40+ MCP tools covering project management, git operations, run management, work queue, merge queue, and system admin.
 Model selection via flags: --model opus for reasoning-heavy tasks, --model haiku for quick answers.

 The Witness colors appear in the chat.
 Cost tracking is available.
 Task creation, status checks, and conflict resolution all flow through the same interface.

-The projection is stark.
-Forty-five billion non-human agent identities by end-2026.
+All these systems -- isolation, coordination, visibility, chat interfaces -- address a single root problem: humans can't scale at the rate of AI.
+Forty-five billion non-human agent identities projected by end-2026.
 Only 10% of organizations have governance strategies.
-That's liability amplification waiting to happen.
+That's not a gap.
+That's a liability waiting to compound.

-Gluon's answer is explicit governance.
+Gluon's answer is explicit governance:

-Supervision policies define auto-resume behavior per task—from aggressive (minimal checks, fast turnaround) through conservative (the default) to fully manual.
+Supervision policies define auto-resume behavior per task -- from aggressive (minimal checks, fast turnaround) through conservative (the default) to fully manual.
 Post 3 covered the details; the point here is that teams need consistent policies across all their agents, not ad-hoc decisions per developer.

 Circuit breakers (the 3-state pattern from Post 3) stop runaway loops before they drain budgets.
-At team scale, this is non-negotiable—you can't rely on someone watching every agent.
+At team scale, this is non-negotiable -- you can't rely on someone watching every agent.

 Cost visibility tracks token spend, API calls, and cost-per-run.
 Cost caps are enforced.
 Agents with runaway expenses don't surprise you with a $5,000 bill.